21ows1/cisc121_final_project/Linear_Search_Final_README.txt

 a step-by-step explanation, and a bar chart visualization.
 The interface is built using Gradio and deployed on Hugging Face Spaces.

 -----------------------------------------------------------

 ## Screenshots

-(Insert images in your actual README.md using Markdown)

 -----------------------------------------------------------